pylint-dev/pylint/doc/run.rst

 Other useful global options include:

---ignore=<file[,file]>       Add <file> (may be a directory) to the black
+--ignore=<file[,file...]>  Add files or directories to the blacklist.
+They
-                             list.
-It should be a base name, not a path.
+                           should be base names, not paths.
-                             Multiple entries can be given, separated by comma.
 --persistent=y_or_n        Pickle collected data for later comparisons.
 --output-format=<format>   Select output format (text, html, custom).
 --msg-template=<template>  Modifiy text output message template.